Marco RubioU.S. Senator

 Birthplace: Miami, Florida

-Marco Rubio married his wife, the former Jeanette Dousdebes, in 1998.
+Marco Rubio married the former Jeanette Dousdebes in 1998.
 She is the daughter of immigrants from Colombia.
-She was a Miami Dolphins cheerleader from 1997-98.
-They have four children: Amanda, Daniella, Anthony, and Dominic...
-During his State of the Union response, Marco Rubio ducked awkwardly out of frame to grab a bottle of water and then sipped from it on camera -- a moment that caused much public comment over the following few days.
+She was a cheerleader for the NFL’s Miami Dolphins from 1997-98.
+They have four children: Amanda, Daniella, Anthony, and Dominic… During his State of the Union response, Marco Rubio ducked awkwardly out of frame to grab a bottle of water and then sipped from it on camera — a moment that caused much public comment over the following few days.